gvwilson/sdxpy/src/archive/index.md

 The first step is to find all the files in or below a given directory that we need to save.
 As described in [%x glob %],
-the simple pattern matching in Python's [glob][py_glob] module can do this for us.
+Python's [glob][py_glob] module can do this for us.
-Let's combine this with our hashing function to create a table of files and hashes:
+Let's use this to create a table of files and hashes:

 [% inc file="hash_all.py" keep="func" %]

+Notice that we're truncating the hash code of each file to just 16 hexadecimal digits.
+This greatly increases the odds of [%g collision "collision" %], so real version control systems don't do this, but it makes our program's output easier to show on screen.
+For example,
+if our test directory looks like this:

+[% inc file="sample_dir.out" %]

+then our program's output is:
+{: .continue}

 [% inc pat="hash_all.*" fill="sh out" %]

 ## Testing {: #backup-test}